Liga Deportiva Universitaria de Quito in South American football: Copa Sudamericana

 The Copa Sudamericana was inaugurated in 2002 and Liga first participated in 2003.
 They have been regular participants since then.
-They hold the record with most semifinals appearances, with four (2004, 2009, 2010, 2011).
+They hold the record with most semifinal appearances totaling four times (2004, 2009, 2010, 2011).
 Liga won the competition in 2009 for their third international title.

 Copa CONMEBOL

 The Copa CONMEBOL was inaugurated in 1992 and lasted until 1999.
 Liga only participated in one edition (1998).
 They were eliminated in the second round by eventual champion Santos.

 Recopa Sudamericana

-The Recopa Sudamericana was inaugurated 1989, and again in 2003.
+The Recopa Sudamericana was inaugurated in 1989 and again in 2003.
 It is contested between the winners of the Copa Libertadores and Copa Sudamericana.
-Liga participated in consecutive season in 2009 and 2010 as the 2008 Copa Libertadores and 2009 Copa Sudamericana champion, respectively.
-Liga won both editions and are currently the second most successful club in the competition, and one of three clubs to win back-to-back titles.
+Liga participated in consecutive seasons in 2009 and 2010 as the 2008 Copa Libertadores and 2009 Copa Sudamericana champions, respectively.
+Liga won both editions and are currently the second most successful club in the competition.
+They are also one of three clubs to win back-to-back titles.

 Copa Suruga Bank

 The Copa Suruga Bank was inaugurated in 2008 and is contested between the winners of the Copa Sudamericana and the J.League Cup.
 Liga's only participation came in 2010 as the 2009 Copa Sudamericana champion.
 Lost their only match in a penalty shoot-out.